Best Anti-Ransomware 2023: TOP 5 Defenders Against Ransomware

 Installation & Usage

-Our 'best in show', Bitdefender, shined in this category: Not only is its dashboard elegant and logically arranged into different topical areas, but users can also add or remove quick actions from the home screen at will, making the program their own.
+Our 'best in show', Bitdefender, shined in this category: Not only is its dashboard elegant and logically arranged into different topical areas, but users can add or remove quick actions from the home screen at will, making the program their own.

 When it comes to intuitive design in antivirus software, Bitdefender is the gold standard.